MichaelKirsch/KintaroSnes/README.md

 ## Installing on Raspbian/Retropie

+You will need to get this whole repository onto your raspberry.
+You can do that with *git clone  https://github.com/MichaelKirsch/KintaroSnes* and then cd into it.
+From there on go with these steps:

 BOTH COMMANDS ARE NEEDED!
 ERRORS AFTER THE FIRST ONE REGARDING MISSING PACKAGES ARE OKAY!
 Second command will fix that

 **sudo dpkg -i kintarosnes.deb**